novoalab/tRNAmap_Hoffmann_adapted/README.md

 -We use tRNAscan output for masking the genome and for the pre-tRNA reference, but we downloaded the high confidence mature tRNA set from gtRNAdb for the mature tRNA mapping - but we keep the possibility to work on tRNAscan output.
 If working with tRNAscan output, we exclude pseudogenes and tRNAs with NNN anticodons.

--We keep only reads mapoing to the positive strand when mapping to the mature tRNAs
+-We keep only reads mapping to the positive strand when mapping to the mature tRNAs

 ## Requirements: